Cardano (blockchain platform): History

 Advertising agency MBLM ranked Cardano 26th for brand intimacy out of 600 brands in August 2022, in between Ford and Nestlé and the highest rank for a cryptocurrency.
 Citing an MBLM partner, advertising industry magazine Ad Age said Cardano's high ranking "can likely be chalked up to the gambling element of crypto".

+The platform is named after Italian mathematician Gerolamo Cardano, while the cryptocurrency itself is named after the English mathematician Ada Lovelace.
+The Ada sub-unit is the Lovelace; one Ada = 1,000,000 Lovelaces.

 Design

 Governance

-Cardano is controlled by three entities:
+Cardano was originally controlled by three entities: